What is v2ray?

 v2ray clients for Windows

-For your Windows PC, you can choose one of these three v2ray Windows clients.
-And here is a download link.
-There is also a new software called Clash, that requires a 64-bit Windows.
-You can download it here.
+For your Windows PC, you can choose one of these five v2ray Windows clients.
+And here is a download link for the three of them.
+There are also new softwares called Clash (download it here) and Qv2ray (download it here).

 VPN services that offer v2ray